jlndk/devoops/report/11_Systems-Design.md

 As illustrated in figure 1, the `MiniTwitContext` allows the repositories to access the data relevant to them.
 The repositories then contain the appropriate methods for passing the data on in specific formats to the frontend controllers, contained in `MiniTwit.Web.App`.
 The `HomeController` passes this data on to the views in the Views directory, which are used when accessing from a browser, while the `ApiController` instead exposes the API that the simulator uses.

 The application is written completely in C# because the team wanted to learn more about the different aspects of using .NET.
-That team already had experience with it, made it easier to connect all the parts of the application, and allowed for work to be done faster.
+That the team already had experience with it, made it easier to connect all the parts of the application, and allowed for work to be done faster.
 Thus, the frontend of the application is written using cshtml, which is the default file format in ASP.NET for dynamically rendering HTML.
 The security layer is made using ASP.NET Identity, and EF Core is used for the database abstraction layer.